Women Are Warriors

 Women Are Warriors is a 14-minute 1942 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series, and dealt with women in war.
-The film was produced by Raymond Spottiswoode and directed by Jane Marsh.
+The film was produced by Raymond Spottiswoode and written and directed by Jane Marsh.
 The film's French version title is Les Femmes dans la mêlée.

 Synopsis

 In 1942, during the Second World War, as demands on the Canadian military grow, women are taking an increasingly important place alongside men.
 Not only in Canada were the strengths and talents of women being harnessed in a "total war" that had reached global proportions.

 In Great Britain when the war began, military authorities soon realized the importance of mobilizing all their citizens.
 Entering the industrial workforce, women supplemented men in many positions at munitions factories.
 Through the civilian Women's Volunteer Service women became nurses, ambulance drivers and Air Raid Wardens.
 Following in the wake of the volunteer organizations were the specialized Women's Auxiliary, dedicated to freeing men for other military service.
 The Women's Auxiliaries included the women in the Auxiliary Territorial Service (ATS) with women as orderlies, drivers, postal workers, ammunition inspectors and operating searchlight units.
 The women pilots in the RAF Ferry Command took on the important but dangerous role of ferrying aircraft from factories or repair depots to the front line Royal Air Force operational units.

 In the Soviet Union, the strength of one hundred million women is being seen in many ways.
 Women have taken on great responsibilities from running the collective farms, working in industrial production, and serving in the military units on the front lines.
 In the Soviet Supreme Council, 227 women deputies also were elected.

 Canada also saw women becoming involved in the war effort.
 As Canadian men are being mobilized to serve in the military, three million women are also mobilized to serve in the "home front".
 The largest contribution by Canadian women was through unpaid volunteer work, participating in recycling programs, creating Red Cross packages, hosting dances for servicemen and other related domestic activities.
 The other important role that women took on was at munitions factories, turning out the tools of war.

 Canadian women also served in the military with the Canadian Women's Army Corps taking over 21 types of army duties, enabling men to be released for combat service.
 The Canadian Nursing Sisters have gone overseas.
 In the Woman's Division in the Royal Canadian Air Force (RCAF) women became clerks, drivers, photographers, air photo interpreters, weather observers, instrument mechanics, parachute riggers as well as many administrative and technical positions in the RCAF.
 Most women served at British Commonwealth Air Training Plan stations across Canada.

 Canadian women will also play a part after the war, in building a new world.